 We'd also learned that after Nimrod had settled in Assyria, we're told that he'd eventually built the capital's city of Nineveh, along with the cities of Rehoboth Ir, Calab, and Resen.

 I'd also briefly mentioned the possibility; Nimrod was perhaps the mastermind behind the building of the infamous tower that was known as The Gateway to the Heavens, a.k.a The Tower of Babel.

 Now let's use this article to see if we can shed a little bit more light on this infamous event.
 To begin with, I would like to touch on a couple of very important things when it comes to this pivotal moment.

 First off, this event had happened around the fourth generation of humanity.
 This means it had taken place about 100 years after The Great Flood of Judgment.
 Next, we find that during this time, the human race had spoken with one common language:

 "But the Lord came down to see the city and the tower which the sons of men had built.
 And the Lord said, 'Indeed the people are one and they all have one language, and this is what they begin to do; now nothing that they propose to do will be withheld from them.
 Come, let Us go down and there confuse their language, that they may not understand one another's speech." -- Genesis 11:5-7

 Nevertheless, we move forward: "As men moved eastward, they found a plain in 'The Land of Shinar' and settle there.
 Then they said to one another, 'Come and let's make bricks and bake them thoroughly.'" -- Genesis 11:2,3

 Now when it came to the bricks that the passage mentions.
-Keep in mind, because of the land's layout, Nimrod didn't have the rock quarries that were necessary for him, and his followers, to produce enough stones for a massive project such as this.
-Also know, there has been strong archeological evidence that points out, the walls of Babylon, had indeed, been made of brick.
+Keep in mind, because of the land's layout; Nimrod didn't have the rock quarries necessary for him and his followers to produce enough stones for a massive project such as this.
+Also know, there has been strong archeological evidence that the walls of Babylon had indeed been made of brick.